 Pediatric Palliative Care Program services are provided by specially-trained teams at Medicaid-contracted home health agencies and Visiting Nurse Associations around the state.
 These teams may include nurses, social workers and therapists.

-Families work with the home health agencies and Visiting Nurse Associations to set up and access the supports that best meet their child’s needs.
+Families and caregivers work with the home health agencies and Visiting Nurse Associations to set up and access the supports that best meet their child’s needs.
 As their needs change, their care plan, and the supports they choose, can change too.

 - Pediatric Palliative Care Program Provider Manual